polytypic/fastener/README.md

 ### Focus

+Focus combinators allow one to inspect and modify the element that a zipper is focused on.

 #### <a name="get"></a>[`F.get(zipper)`](#get "get :: Zipper -> JSON")

 `F.get(zipper)` returns the element that the zipper is focused on.